 Importing page names is recommended if you are dealing with an eCatalog with many pages.
 You can import the names from a tab-delimited or XML file.

 The TOC label is stored in an image’s User Data field; format this data as a list of

 pairs separated by two question marks “??”.
 For example, to set one label for a TOC field named

 tocEN, set the User Data of the image to:

 To set separate labels for TOC fields named

 To import the User Data field in a tab-delimited file, include the field user data:

 To import the User Data field in an XML file, include the attribute

 <ips> <ghw_object vc_objectname="<image_IPS_ID>" … vc_userdata=" tocEN=<EN_page_label>??tocFR=<FR_page_label>" … /> </ips>

-To import page names from a tab-delimited or XML file, select the TOC Labels button and choose Import.
-The Upload Metadata dialog box appears.
-Click the Browse button and import the CSV file (Mac only) or XML file that associates each page with a page name.
+To import page names from a tab-delimited or XML file, select the TOC Labels button and select Import.
+In the Upload Metadata dialog box, select Browse, and then import the CSV file (Mac only) or XML file that associates each page with a page name.